-In terms of the scale of assets held by residents of Japan under investment trusts, investment management agreements and investment advisory agreements, the total amount of assets decreased in the wake of the global financial crisis, and did not rise again until the Abe government came into power.
-When Abenomics began in 2013, the total assets under management increased.
+In terms of the scale of assets held by residents of Japan under investment trusts, investment management agreements and investment advisory agreements, the total amount of assets decreased in the wake of the global financial crisis, and did not rise again until the Abe government came into power in 2012.
+The total assets under management continued to increase.
 According to the Japan Investment Advisers Association, as at the end of March of each year, amounts under management, including investment management, real property investment management, wrap business and fund management, were as follows.

 |Year||Amounts under management (¥ billion)|